Showing all 9 results

 Dog groomers also use a peaceful voice when talking to the dog during grooming.
 Dogs can become nervous when they get groomed, so it is important to create a calming environment for them.
 Some groomers also will use essential oil diffusers to help calm the dog to help the dog remain still.

-Lastly, dog groomers will suggest CBD oil for those pups who are scared of grooming.
+Lastly, dog groomers will suggest Hemp oil for those pups who are scared of grooming.
 This will help calm the dogs anxiety to allow them to remain still and comfortable during the grooming process.